noitcerid/blackhat.null/README.md

 This folder is (as the name implies) for the classes utilized in the application.
 Having these in a standard location allows for a more organized structure and avoids cluttering the "main" application folder.

-### documentation
-Should be moved to the README.md at this point... :)

 ### tests
 Contains test classes, which should be grouped by class.
 Future testing around interactivity of classes will likely be an additional task once that comes together more.